luisanton-io/react-static-flux-component-ts/README.md

 #### Fully typed

-This implementation relies on your **custom interface** in input.
+This implementation relies on your **intial shared state** in input.
 All binded properties will inherit the **correct types** and preserve TS type-checking purpose.

 #### Close to 0 boilerplate required!
 This implementation happily relies on almost **no boilerplate**: just provide your interface to the `makeComponent()`, and then always inherit from your `FluxComponent.tsx`